krishnakrao/krishnakrao.github.io/_pages/about.md

 ### Job

-For about 2 years between my bachelors and masters, I was a Wireline Field Engineer at Schlumberger in Northeast India where I designed, executed and delivered several projects for reservoir characterization (measuring quantity and quality of hydrocarbon payzones) and intervention (e.g., increase wellbore flow, plug old boreholes, etc.)
+For about 2 years between my bachelors and masters, I was a Wireline Field Engineer at Schlumberger in Northeast India.
+There, I designed, executed and delivered several projects for reservoir characterization (measuring quantity and quality of hydrocarbon payzones) and intervention (e.g., increase wellbore flow, plug old boreholes, etc.)

 ### Hobbies